thomasweis27/cybersecurity/Additional Resources/Notes for the CMMC Exam/Domain 3 Task 1.md

    * Alligned with NIST SP 800-171, 800-171A, 800-172, and 800-172A standards
 * Reliable Assessments:
   * Reduced Assessment Cost: Allows all companies at Level 1 (Foundational), and a subset of companies at Level 2 (Advanced) to demonstrate compliance through self-assessments
-  * Highter Accountability: Increases oversight of professional and ethical standards of third-party assessors
+  * Higher Accountability: Increases oversight of professional and ethical standards of third-party assessors
 * Flexible Implementation
   * Spirit of collaboration - DoD collaboration with Defense Industrial Base (DIB) to improve cybersecurity
   * Added flexibility and speed - CMMC 2.0 allows
   * Level 1 (FCI only) organizations "self-attest"
     * Assessment (all I IO practices) per the NIST DoD Assessment Methodology
-    * Enter score into the Supplier Performance Risk System (SPRS)
+    * Enter the score into the Supplier Performance Risk System (SPRS)
   * Level 2 (CUI and FCI) organizations may
     * Configure network to logically or physically separate scope for FCI only and for FCI and CUI
-    * C3PAO confirms that OSC conducted self assessment for FCI scope
+    * C3PAO confirms that OSC conducted a self-assessment for FCI scope
-    * C3PAO verifies all 110 practices (FCI and CUI) within scope for the Level 2 assessment
+    * C3PAO verifies all 110 practices (FCI and CUI) within the scope for the Level 2 assessment

 Rulemaking and Timeline for CMMC v2.O
 * When will CMMC 2.0 be required for DoD contracts?
   * CMMC 2.0 will not be a contractual requirement until the DoD completes rulemaking to implement the program
   * The rulemaking process and timelines typically take 9-24 months
-  * The Proposed Rule was published 12/26/2023
+  * The Proposed Rule was published on 12/26/2023
     * The public comment period lasts for 60 days
   * The Final Rule typically takes 280 days to complete once the proposed rule is published (i.e., first half of 2025)
   * CMMC 2.0 will become a contract requirement when DoD completes rulemaking and updates related assessment guides